Want to know the power of a sensor? Look to the cloud.

 Technology in horticulture doesn’t have to be difficult or complicated.
 We’ve built a business around this belief, and it’s not just for the sake of improving or ‘disrupting’ existing technology.
 Growers need technology to be simple and streamlined, because they’ve got more than enough on their plates, working to make sure we’ve got enough on ours.

 Still, when we talk about technology, we tend to use shorthand.
-We’ve used “smart sensing tech” to explain the hardware, network, and cloud platform we provide agribusinesses with to monitor the real-time state of their crops and environment.
+We’ve used “smart sensing tech” to explain the hardware, network, and cloud platform we provide our customers with to monitor the real-time state of their crops and environment.
 As with any conversation, as we talk to our customers and potential customers, we learn how to better express ourselves, and better explain the technology we’re developing.

 Metrics, not sensors